melvinzhang/open-problems/README.md

 Plan the movement of m robots in a warehouse that avoids deadlocks and completes all delivery tasks in the minimum time.

+# Route planning for a robot vacuum cleaner

+Plan the movement of a single robot vacuum cleaner to clean an area in the shortest time.

+The area may be known or unknown.
+Should account for direction of the robot as most robots can either turn or move forward.

 # Robotic missions in Minecraft

 https://www.microsoft.com/en-us/research/project/project-malmo/ is the plugin released by MS. It turns Minecraft into a robot simulator.